-Up to 1 year in jail
+- Up to one year in jail

 - A fine of up to $5,000

 The best defense is the one that best reflects what happened and is most likely to win—and that will depend on the specifics of your case.
 However, there are several defenses that we see work very well in car theft cases.
 These include:

-No intent to deprive the owner.
-Remember the legal definition of unlawful taking, described above.
+- No intent to deprive the owner: Remember the legal definition of unlawful taking, described above.
 You must have intended to deprive the owner of the vehicle for some amount of time, either temporarily or permanently.
-If you didn’t intend to deprive them at all, not even temporarily, then you are not guilty.
+If you didn’t intend to deprive them at all, not even temporarily, you are not guilty.
 This defense works in cases where it’s reasonable that you meant to return the vehicle before the owner needed it.

-You had permission to use the vehicle.
-If you had permission, even just verbal permission, it’s not unlawful taking.
+- You had permission to use the vehicle: If you had permission, even just verbal permission, it’s not unlawful taking.

-It belonged to you.
-If you believed the car belonged to you – even if your belief turned out to be wrong – it’s not unlawful taking.
+- It belonged to you: If you believed the car belonged to you – even if your belief turned out to be wrong – it’s not unlawful taking.

-Wrongfully accused.
-You are not guilty simply because you look like the person who stole the car, nor because a witness says they saw someone like you take it.
+- Wrongfully accused: You are not guilty simply because you look like the person who stole the car, nor because a witness says they saw someone like you take it.
 If you are falsely accused, we need to launch our own investigation and assemble evidence to prove you are innocent.